sabre-io/sabre.io/source/event/promise.md

 instead of a regular value, and you can use `then` to execute a callback when the operation is completed.

-To catch errors, use the `otherwise` fucntion.
+To catch errors, use the `otherwise` function.

 The innovation: chaining